kumahq/kuma/docs/generated/kuma-cp.md

   tlsCertFile: # ENV: KUMA_DP_SERVER_TLS_CERT_FILE
   # TlsKeyFile defines a path to a file with PEM-encoded TLS key.
 If empty, autoconfigured from general.tlsKeyFile
   tlsKeyFile: # ENV: KUMA_DP_SERVER_TLS_KEY_FILE
-  # TlsMinVersion the minimum version of TLS
-  tlsMinVersion: "TLSv1_2" # ENV: KUMA_DP_SERVER_TLS_MIN_VERSION
-  # TlsMaxVersion the maximum version of TLS
-  tlsMaxVersion: # ENV: KUMA_DP_SERVER_TLS_MAX_VERSION
-  # TlsCipherSuites the list of cipher suites
-  tlsCipherSuites: [] # ENV: KUMA_DP_SERVER_TLS_CIPHER_SUITES
-  # ReadHeaderTimeout defines the amount of time DP server will be allowed
-  # to read request headers.
-The connection's read deadline is reset
-  # after reading the headers and the Handler can decide what is considered
-  # too slow for the body.
-If ReadHeaderTimeout is zero there is no timeout.
-  # The timeout is configurable as in rare cases, when Kuma CP was restarting,
-  # 1s which is explicitly set in other servers was insufficient and DPs
-  # were failing to reconnect (we observed this in Projected Service Account
-  # Tokens e2e tests, which started flaking a lot after introducing explicit
-  # 1s timeout)
-  readHeaderTimeout: 5s # ENV: KUMA_DP_SERVER_READ_HEADER_TIMEOUT
   # Auth defines an authentication configuration for the DP Server
-  # DEPRECATED: use "authn" section.
   auth:
     # Type of authentication.
 Available values: "serviceAccountToken", "dpToken", "none".
     # If empty, autoconfigured based on the environment - "serviceAccountToken" on Kubernetes, "dpToken" on Universal.
     type: "" # ENV: KUMA_DP_SERVER_AUTH_TYPE
-  # Authn defines an authentication configuration for the DP Server
-  authn:
-    # Configuration for data plane proxy authentication.
-    dpProxy:
-      # Type of authentication.
-Available values: "serviceAccountToken", "dpToken", "none".
-      # If empty, autoconfigured based on the environment - "serviceAccountToken" on Kubernetes, "dpToken" on Universal.
-      type: ""
-      # Configuration of dpToken authentication method
-      dpToken:
-        # If true the control plane token issuer is enabled.
-It's recommended to set it to false when all the tokens are issued offline.
-        enableIssuer: true
-        # DP Token validator configuration.
-        validator:
-          # If true then Kuma secrets with prefix "dataplane-token-signing-key-{mesh}" are considered as signing keys.
-          useSecrets: true
-          # List of public keys used to validate the token.
-Example:
-          # - kid: 1
-          #   mesh: default
-          #   key: |
-          #     -----BEGIN RSA PUBLIC KEY-----
-          #     MIIBCgKCAQEAq....
-          #     -----END RSA PUBLIC KEY-----
-          # - kid: 2
-          #   mesh: demo
-          #   keyFile: /keys/public.pem
-          publicKeys: []
-    # Configuration for zone proxy authentication.
-    zoneProxy:
-      # Type of authentication.
-Available values: "serviceAccountToken", "zoneToken", "none".
-      # If empty, autoconfigured based on the environment - "serviceAccountToken" on Kubernetes, "zoneToken" on Universal.
-      type: ""
-      # Configuration for zoneToken authentication method.
-      zoneToken:
-        # If true the control plane token issuer is enabled.
-It's recommended to set it to false when all the tokens are issued offline.
-        enableIssuer: true
-        # Zone Token validator configuration.
-        validator:
-          # If true then Kuma secrets with prefix "zone-token-signing-key" are considered as signing keys.
-          useSecrets: true
-          # List of public keys used to validate the token.
-Example:
-          # - kid: 1
-          #   key: |
-          #     -----BEGIN RSA PUBLIC KEY-----
-          #     MIIBCgKCAQEAq....
-          #     -----END RSA PUBLIC KEY-----
-          # - kid: 2
-          #   keyFile: /keys/public.pem
-          publicKeys: []
-    # If true then Envoy uses Google gRPC instead of Envoy gRPC which lets a proxy reload the auth data (service account token, dp token etc.) stored in the file without proxy restart.
-    enableReloadableTokens: false # ENV: KUMA_DP_SERVER_AUTHN_ENABLE_RELOADABLE_TOKENS
   # Hds defines a Health Discovery Service configuration
   hds:
     # Enabled if true then Envoy will actively check application's ports, but only on Universal.